18F/https/certificates/creating.md

 * Back up that key immediately please!
 * Generate a certificate request for the desired domain.
 * Purchase a new certificate.
+* Create a full certificate chain.
+* Install the certificate and key.
+* Publish the cert and CSR in a public repository.

-All newly purchased 18F SSL certificates should go through this process
+All newly purchased 18F SSL certificates should go through this process.

 #### Generating a private key